I have found that martial art related websites rarely point to questions of ethics or conduct.

 concerned parents.
 Certainly, with taijiquan, the powerful martial ability of which it takes

-much longer to develop than in other martial art systems, and the health benefits of which make
+somewhat longer to develop than in other martial art systems, and the health benefits of which make

 it more interesting for other peer groups than prospective juvenile (or adult) delinquents, I have never

-much talking and little practice.)
+talking too much and neglecting practice.)

 Nonetheless, in a world where a perceived increasing complexity of "globalization" seems to